 South African inventionsWhere would you expect to find the inventor of the CAT scan, the makers of the "speed gun" used in cricket ovals the world over, or the world's first oil-from-coal refinery?

-There's a wide range of innovative and entrepreneurial activity in South Africa, backed up by a number of organisations (see box down right) that provide support for budding inventors and innovators.
+For some of the material in this article, our thanks to Mike Bruton, 'Great South African Inventions' (Cambridge University Press, Indigenous Knowledge Library series, ISBN 978 0 521 74663 2)There's a wide range of innovative and entrepreneurial activity in South Africa, backed up by a number of organisations (see box down right) that provide support for budding inventors and innovators.
 Some of the world firsts South Africa can lay claim to are the following:

 - Read more: Nobel e-Museum – Allan Cormack

 Oil from coalSasol is the world's first - and largest - oil-from-coal refinery.
 It is situated in Sasolburg in South Africa and provides 40% of the country's fuel.
 The history of Sasol began in 1927 when a White Paper was tabled in Parliament to investigate the establishment of a South African oil-from-coal industry.
 It was realised then that, because South Africa did not have crude oil reserves, the country's balance of payments had to be protected against increasing crude oil imports.
 After many years of research and international negotiations, the South African Coal Oil and Gas Corporation was formed in 1950.
 Major milestones include the first automotive fuel (1955), the construction of the National Petroleum Refiners of South Africa (1967) and the establishment in 1990 of its first international marketing company, Sasol Chemicals Europe.
 Sasol has developed world-leading technology for the conversion of low-grade coal into value-added synfuels and chemicals.

 - Website: www.sasol.com